 Director of Community Programs

 Jennifer provides humane education lessons to schools and community groups, summer kids’ month programs, and shelter tours.
 She also manages several League programs, including the League’s volunteer, fostering, and community services programs.
 Jennifer is a 1998 graduate of West Virginia University, where she majored in Biology.
 She served as a Peace Corps Agriculture/Forestry volunteer in Panama from 1999-2001 and is fluent in Spanish.
 Jennifer has been with the League since 2003.
 She is a lifelong lover of all animals but is partial to dogs and birds.
+Jennifer is also on the board of the Association of Professional Humane Educators serving as their Treasurer.

 Edward Maher, LVT, MBA